 Are you in the market for a new truck?
-If you’re about to head to the dealership, make sure you check out this guide for buying a new truck first.
+If you’re about to head to the dealership to check out their truck sales, make sure you look into this guide for buying a new truck first.

 It’s easy to get excited when it comes time to find a new ride.
 However, before you get swept up in window shopping, take a minute to collect your thoughts.